 - Creates depletion of important vitamins for hair

-Environment (Heavy metals, pollution, mold, toxic cosmetics, pesticides, contaminated water, electromagnetic frequencies, etc.)
+Environment (Heavy metals, radiation, toxic cosmetics, pesticides, contaminated water, electromagnetic frequencies, etc.)

-It might be overwhelming to think about where to start with this issue and often times your doctor will tell you to stop stressing and all will be well…or you might receive a medical diagnosis (like I did), which provides little hope.
-Yet, if you are anything like me and must know the underlying issue for why the hair loss is occurring, I highly suggest the following test–hair analysis.
-This test began to provide answers to the questions I had circulating in my head.
-And don’t forget, if your hair is falling out, mostly likely you have other co-occurring health issues.
+I know, it might be overwhelming to think about where to start with this issue and often times your doctor will tell you to stop stressing and all will be well…or you might receive a medical diagnosis (like I did), which provides little hope.
+If you’re anything like me and must know the underlying issue for why the hair loss is occurring, I highly suggest the following test–hair analysis.
+This test provided answers to the questions I had circulating in my head.
+Don’t forget, if your hair is falling out, mostly likely you have other co-occurring health issues.
 It is important to address them all in order for the hair to restore itself.

 Hair Analysis testing seems to be a forgotten science in the US.
 However, it is not forgotten in other countries.
-I first came across this practice when searching for titles of books on Amazon.
-I typed, “Healing Hairloss Naturally,” and low and behold a book title popped up from the UK called, “Regrowing Hair Naturally: Effective Remedies and Natural Treatments for Men and Women“ by Vera Peiffer.
-This book finally led me to answers.
-In her book Vera writes about Hair Tissue Mineral Analysis, which analyzes the frequency of our hair and/or nail cells to determine imbalances in the body.
-The Hair Tissue Mineral Analysis test allows you to send away a sample of your hair, which will be tested for heavy metal toxicity, nutritional deficiencies and the current metabolic state of your body.
-Basically, this test enables you to find out what underlying issues your body is facing that could contribute to an imbalance in health.
+Hair Tissue Mineral Analysis test allows you to send away a sample of your hair, which will be tested for heavy metal toxicity, nutritional deficiencies and the current metabolic state of your body.
+Basically, this test enables you to find out what underlying issues your body is facing that could contribute to an imbalance in hair growth.

 Hair Analysis Results

 When I received my test results, I simply couldn’t believe the outcome.
-There were 10 pages that described my multiple food sensitivities (due to poor digestion), vitamin and mineral deficiencies, severe heavy metal toxicity, viruses and even a parasite.
-I had a lot of shit happening in my body, but nothing that an elimination diet couldn’t fix, along with the proper supplementation.
-And after about a year and a half of healthy eating and a few choice supplements, my health improved tremendously.
+There were 10 pages that described my metabolism, adrenal & thyroid imbalances, blood sugar imbalance, mineral deficiencies, heavy metal toxicity, high levels of radiation and even gut infections.
+Let’s just say, I had a lot of healing opportunities, but nothing that a healing protocol couldn’t fix, along with the proper supplementation.
+And, after about a year and a half of healthy eating and a few choice supplements, my health (and hair growth) improved tremendously.